jli2011/NetSniper/README.md

 **REQUIREMENTS:**

 This application works in both Powershell 2.0 and Linux Bash.
 One-time or Continuous scans are also available in the Powershell versions.
 The Bash version incorporates both scans into one application.

+**COMMUNITY SUPPORT:**

+It would be good to get the community's input on the features of this application.
+Comments and suggestions for improvement or additional features are greatly appreciated.

 **INTRODUCTION VIDEO:**